Join our programme & help Rescue Food, People, & Planet

 At graze, we've always lived the B Corp values of putting people and planet first

-“B Corp encourages businesses to think about their social impact and community as well as the environment.
+A sentence or two describing “B Corp encourages businesses to think about their social impact and community as well as the environment.
 Working with City Harvest helps us ensure that the snacks that don't make it onto the supermarket shelves end up in the hands of the people that need them most rather than the bin - which benefits the community and reduces food waste.”

 HOW TO ORGANISE CORPORATE VOLUNTEERING